Jean Peters: Film debut

 Peters was selected to replace Linda Darnell as the female lead in Captain from Castile (1947) opposite Tyrone Power, when Darnell was reassigned to save the production of Forever Amber.
 Although she had not yet made her screen debut, Peters was highly publicized.
 She received star treatment during the filming.
 Captain from Castile was a hit.
 Leonard Maltin wrote that afterwards, Peters spent the new decade playing "sexy spitfires, often in period dramas and Westerns."

 She was offered a similar role in the Western Yellow Sky (1948), but she refused the part, explaining it was "too sexy".
 As a result, the studio, frustrated by her stubbornness, put her on her first suspension.

 For her second film, Deep Waters (1948), which Peters filmed in late 1947, she was reunited with her director from Captain from Castile, Henry King.
 On this, she commented: "It's really a break for me, because he knows where he's going and what he wants, and I naturally have great confidence in him."
 The film was not nearly as successful as Captain from Castile, but Peters was again noticed.
 She was named among the best five 'finds' of the year, among Barbara Bel Geddes, Valli, Richard Widmark and Wanda Hendrix.

 She was next assigned to co-star next to Clifton Webb in Mr. Belvedere Goes to College (1949), but Shirley Temple later replaced her.

 In early 1949 Peters signed on to play Ray Milland's love interest in It Happens Every Spring (1949).
 For the role, she offered to bleach her hair, but the studio overruled this.
 Although the film became a success, most of the publicity was for Milland's performance.

 Peters next starred alongside Paul Douglas in the period film Love That Brute (1950), for which she had to wear a dress so snug she was unable to sit.
 The film was originally titled Turned Up Toes, and Peters was cast in the film in June 1949, shortly after the release of It Happens Every Spring.
 To prepare for a singing and dancing scene, Peters took a few lessons with Betty Grable's dance instructor.

-By 1950, Peters was almost forgotten by the public, although she had been playing lead roles since 1947.
-In late 1950, she was cast in a secondary role as a college girl in Take Care of My Little Girl (1951), a Jeanne Crain vehicle.
+By 1950, Peters was almost forgotten by the public, but she had been playing lead roles since 1947.
+In late 1950, she was cast in a secondary role as a college girl in Take Care of My Little Girl (1951).
 A Long Beach newspaper reported that Peters gained her role by impressing Jean Negulesco with her sewing.
 She once became famous for playing a simple country girl, but as she grew up, the studio did not find her any more suitable roles.